Arquisoft/dechat_es4a/dechat/README.md

 ## Installation

 Clone or download this repository.
-After that, you will need to download the folder node_modules.
-Go to the folder /dechat and run `npm install`.
+After that, go to the folder /dechat and run `npm install` to install all dependencies.

 ## Development server